Most Conservative Cities in Texas

 Economy and Voting Patterns

-Another East Texas city with a strong conservative character is Longview.
+Another of East Texas’ best cities with a strong conservative character is Longview.
 Manufacturing, healthcare as well as the oil and gas sector all contribute to the city’s economy.
 These sectors frequently share conservative political ideologies with development of fossil fuels and minimal government involvement in industry, for example.
-Gregg County, which has a conservative leaning, supported the Republican candidate with 72.6% of the vote in the 2020 presidential election.
+When conversing with locals it was clear to me that old school American values stood true here in Longview, if you’re looking for a community of straight talking and hard working people you’ll find it here.

 Religion and Social Values